baier233/x64dbg/docs/introduction/index.rst

 Introduction
 ============

-This section explains the basics of x64dbg. **Make sure to fully read this!**
+This section explains the basics of MARENOL. **Make sure to fully read this!**

 **Contents:**